-- We made progress on the path to digitalization with the Brío platform, installing point-of-sale technology which enables 5,000 customers in Mexico to collect payments for products and services by electronic means.
-The goal is to increase that number to 15,000 customers by 2019 and to start pilot tests in Peru and Ecuador. - In Peru we are promoting the B2B (business-tobusiness) platform which enables customers to place an order trough their smartphone, with a positive impact on 1,000 commercial outlets.
+- We made progress on the path to digitization based on the Brío platform, installing point-of-sale technology through which 5,000 customers in Mexico can now pay for their products and services by electronic means.
+The goal is to bring that number up to 15,000 customers by 2019 and to start pilot tests in Peru and Ecuador. - In Peru we are promoting the B2B (business-to-business) platform that enables customers to place an order on their smartphone, with a positive impact on 1,000 commercial outlets.
 The program will begin its pilot testing in Ecuador in 2019.

-15% Increase in traffic in stores with Brío pointof-sale terminals installed in Mexico.
+Increase in traffic in stores with Brío pointof-sale terminals installed in Mexico.

-Promoting the traditional channel
+Promoting the Traditional Channel

-- In Mexico, 12 new Complementary Businesses Centers were created.
+- In Mexico.
+12 new Complementary Business Centers (CBC) were created.
 These are groups of small businesses that work together to improve their image, establish joint competitiveness strategies, and increase store traffic.
-Thirty-four groups have been created since 2015 when the program was first introduced. - In Mexico, through our Siglo XXI program -which modernizes our customers' operations and offers them training to better serve the consumer- we added 500 new customers. - In Peru, 7,000 customers benefited from the Bodegas Elegidas program. - In Ecuador, 156 new customers are now part of the Siglo XXI program, resulting in improved working conditions and increased sales.
+34 groups have been created since 2015 when the program was first introduced. - In Mexico, through our 21st Century program -which modernizes our customers' operations and offers them training to better serve the consumer- we activated 500 new customers. - In Peru.
+7.000 customers were benefited with the Bodegas Elegidas (Chosen Grocery Stores) parallel program.